OPLSS/videography/README.md

   * session title
   * editor's notes

-The session cards state the topic, the instructor, the instructor's affiliation, and the date.
-For recordings with audio or video problems, the lead videographer created a card stating editor's notes.
+Each session card stated the topic, instructor, instructor's affiliation, lecture date, and session number on that date.

-In 2018, the lead used [GIMP](https://gimp.org/) to create the cards and xcf2png from [xcftools](http://henning.makholm.net/xcftools/) to convert GIMP's XCF files to PNG format.
+In 2019, the videographer used [GIMP](https://gimp.org/) to create the cards and `xcf2png` from [xcftools](http://henning.makholm.net/xcftools/) to convert GIMP's XCF files to PNG format.

 The OPLSS font is named [_PT Mono Bold_](https://www.1001fonts.com/pt-mono-font.html#character-map-bold).
 "PT"